 This These green Moray Eels (Gymnothorax funebris) are actually fish – ones that grow to an impressive length of six feet.
 The green color of these creatures is produced by a yellow mucous layer, which overlays the darker blue skin.

 This vault-like chamber is home to pirahnhas, or Pyogocentrus nattereri.
-Contrary to popular belief, piranhas do not mindlessly attach people and other animals; however, these animals do tend to attach weak and injured animals when hungry.
+Contrary to popular belief, piranhas do not mindlessly attack people and other animals; however, these animals do tend to attack weak and injured animals when hungry.

 We offer daily scheduled feedings for our guests to watch!